 “I can’t afford an assistant.”

-If you’re a small business owner, who’s profit last year was $35k and that was before you paid yourself, then you’re right, you probably can’t afford an assistant.
+If you’re a small business owner, whose profit last year was $35k and that was before you paid yourself, then you’re right, you probably can’t afford an assistant.

 But if you’re making $95k, and can’t seem to take your business to the next level, maybe you should consider taking a pay cut for a couple years.
 Seriously.